Bandhavgarh National Park

 Madhya Pradesh

-Bandhavgarh is 2,000 years old and has caverns with inscriptions and rock paintings.
-Once a maharaja hunting site, Bandhavgarh is now a national park with the Bengal tiger, 37 other mammalian species, 250 bird species, and 80 butterfly species.
+Bandhavgarh is over 2,000 years old and features caves with ancient inscriptions and rock paintings.
+Once a royal hunting ground for Maharajas, it has now become a renowned national park.
+Bandhavgarh National Park is home to the Bengal tiger, along with 37 other mammal species, 250 species of birds, and 80 species of butterflies.

 About Bandhavgarh National Park

-Legend has it that Bandhavgarh, which is located in Madhya Pradesh, is a significant location.
-It is said that Lord Rama bestowed the responsibility of keeping an eye on Lanka upon his younger brother Lakshmana as a gift from the ancient fort of Bandhavgarh.
-This gives the fort a significant place in Indian history.
-For this reason, the name of this fort is Bandhavgarh, where “Bandhav” refers to a brother and “Garh” refers to a fort.
+Legend has it that Bandhavgarh, located in Madhya Pradesh, holds deep historical and mythological significance.
+It is believed that Lord Rama entrusted his younger brother Lakshmana with the duty of watching over Lanka, gifting him the ancient fort of Bandhavgarh.
+This legend gives the site a prominent place in Indian history.
+The name itself reflects this connection—Bandhav meaning brother and Garh meaning fort.

 What To Know About Bandhavgarh